NeuralEnsemble/python-neo/doc/source/usecases.rst

 Spike sorting is the process of detecting and classifying high-frequency deflections ("spikes") on a group of physically nearby recording channels.

-For example, let's say you have defined a RecordingChannelGroup for a tetrode containing 4 separate channels.
+For example, let's say you have defined a ChannelIndex for a tetrode containing 4 separate channels.
 Here is an example showing (with fake data) how you could iterate over the contained signals and extract spike times.
 (Of course in reality you would use a more sophisticated algorithm.)